SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

     :target: https://github.com/SalishSeaCast/SalishSeaNowcast
     :alt: Git on GitHub

-The :kbd:`SalishSeaNowcast` package code and documentation source files are available as a `Git`_ repository at https://github.com/SalishSeaCast/SalishSeaNowcast.
+The ``SalishSeaNowcast`` package code and documentation source files are available as a `Git`_ repository at https://github.com/SalishSeaCast/SalishSeaNowcast.

 .. _Git: https://git-scm.com/